fbpx

 Inundation

 The annual inundation was the most significant event in the life of the ancient Egyptian.
 In fact, the calendar revolved around this four-month event.
 There were three seasons in ancient Egypt, each consisting of four months.
-The Inundation Period was from September to January, the Growing Period lasted from Feb-May, and the Drought Season lasted from June to September.
+The Inundation Period was from September to January, the Growing Period lasted from February to May, and the Drought Season went from June to September.
 The inundation covered the valley floor with a thick layer of wet silt.
 This fertile soil was excellent for planting.
 “The land will rise like the Nile; it will be stirred up and then sink like the river of Egypt” (Amos 8:7).

 Flooding